BodyMaps/ShapeKit/nwang52/README.md

 2. **Processing failures**: Check individual case logs in `postprocessing.log` files
 3. **Memory issues**: Reduce number of parallel processes with `-p` parameter
 4. **Missing organs**: Use `--debug` flag to see which organs are skipped
+5. **Liver fragmentation warnings**: Normal for cases with >50 connected components; only largest 20 are kept

+**Default Processing:**
+- When no `--case_list` is specified, ALL BDMAP cases in the input directory are processed
+- Cases are automatically discovered and sorted by case number
+- Use `--debug` flag to see which cases are found and will be processed

 ### Performance Optimization

-- Use `--processes` parameter to control CPU usage
+- **Parallel processing**: Use `--processes` parameter to control CPU usage
-- Process in batches using custom case lists
+- **Batch processing**: Process in batches using custom case lists
-- Use appropriate class maps to avoid processing unnecessary organs
+- **Class map selection**: Use appropriate class maps to avoid processing unnecessary organs
-- Monitor disk space as output can be substantial
+- **Storage considerations**: Monitor disk space as output can be substantial
+- **Memory management**: Reduce parallel processes if experiencing memory pressure

 ### File Permissions